 'Rafferty' transferred to the Machine Gun Corps in February 1916 whilst, at the same time, reverting to his real name of Cornelius Costello.
 Costello (Rafferty) later transferred back to the Middlesex Regiment before deserting in October 1917.

-Above: Two records in the WFA's Pension Records for Cornelius Costello
+Above: Three records in the WFA's Pension Records for Cornelius Costello

 Bonner was - possibly - an equally dodgy character.
 He enlisted as a stoker in the Royal Navy using the alias of Robert Snowball, the surname being his mother's maiden name.
 He deserted in November 1917.